 Pharmacological classification: drugs used in addictive disorders, drugs used in nicotine dependence

 ATC code: N07BA04

 Pharmacological action: drugs used in addictive disorders, drugs used in nicotine dependence

-Cytisine is an agonist of the cholinoreceptors in the vegetative ganglia and belongs to the group of the gangliostimulating drugs.
-Tabex excites the nicotine-sensitive cholinoreceptors of the postsynaptic membranes in the vegetative ganglia, chromaffin cells in the molecular part of the suprarenal gland and sinocarotid reflexogenic zone, which results in excitation of the respiratory center, predominantly through the reflexes, simulation of adrenaline release by the medullar part of the suprarenal glands and a rise in the blood pressure.
+Cytisine is an agonist of the choline receptors in the vegetative ganglia and belongs to the group of gangliostimulating drugs.
+Tabex® excites the nicotine-sensitive choline receptors of the postsynaptic membranes in the vegetative ganglia, chromaffin cells in the molecular part of the suprarenal gland and sinocarotid reflexogenic zone, which results in excitation of the respiratory center, predominantly through the reflexes, simulation of adrenaline release by the medullar part of the suprarenal glands and a rise in the blood pressure.
 After its absorption in the gastrointestinal tract, cytisine plays the part of a nicotine-substitute substance which decreases the period of interaction between nicotine and the corresponding receptors.
 This in turn leads to a gradual decrease and interruption of the smokers’ psychic and physical nicotine dependence.

-Tabex is a drug of choice of treatment of chronic nicotinism.
-It is particularly appropriate for treatment of risk groups of smokers with health problems on the part of the cardiovascular and respiratory systems, as well as smokers professionally subjected to tension and stress that are predisposed to seek a “false comfort” in nicotine or other drugs causing dependence.
+Tabex® is a drug of choice for the treatment of chronic nicotinism.
+It is particularly appropriate for the treatment of risk groups of smokers with health problems on the part of the cardiovascular and respiratory systems, as well as smokers professionally subjected to tension and stress that are predisposed to seek a “false comfort” in nicotine or other drugs causing dependence.